 Criminal mischief might not seem like a major crime, but the fact that the damages could put peoples’ lives in jeopardy and disrupt public and private property this makes criminal mischief a much more serious offense, especially as the value of damage increases.

 Therefore criminal mischief charges should not be taken lightly and it is important to have an experienced and aggressive Houston criminal attorney working with you to build the best possible defense for your case.

 Contact Attorney James Sullivan

 James Sullivan is an experienced Houston Criminal Defense Attorney.
-For over 20 years, Sullivan has successfully fought the government in Jury Trials on behalf of clients in criminal and juvenile courts.
+For 25 years, Sullivan has successfully fought the government in Jury Trials on behalf of clients in criminal and juvenile courts.